jongiddy/cf-dioxus/README.md

 - `cf-dioxus-axum-api`: Deploy the Dioxus project on Cloudflare Workers using `axum` to serve an API.
 - `cf-dioxus-server-fn`: Deploy the Dioxus project on Cloudflare Workers with [server functions](https://dioxuslabs.com/learn/0.6/guides/fullstack/server_functions/).

+Each directory contains instructions on deploying locally for testing and deploying to Cloudflare.

 These deployments use the Dioxus `main` branch that will become Dioxus v0.7.
-For Dioxus v0.6 change to the `dioxus-0.6` branch.
+For Dioxus v0.6 change to the `dioxus-0.6` branch in this repo.

 The deployments assume that you have installed the development build of [Dioxus CLI (`dx`)](https://github.com/DioxusLabs/dioxus/tree/main/packages/cli#install-the-latest-development-build-through-git) and the [Cloudflare Wrangler command (`npx wrangler`)](https://developers.cloudflare.com/workers/wrangler/install-and-update/).